 Spray a loaf pan with non-stick spray.
 Set aside.

-Spread about 1/2 Tablespoon of pesto on half of each disc, fold in half, and place folded side down in the prepared loaf pan.
+Spread about 1 Tablespoon of pesto on half of each disc, fold in half, and place folded side down in the prepared loaf pan.
 Continue with each disc until all of the discs are in the pan, moving things around if necessary.
-Do not worry about aesthetics.
-Cover loaf with a clean kitchen towel and allow to rise at room temperature for about 30-45 minutes.
+Do not worry about aesthetics or if the filling is squishing out of the sides.

 Notes